fiugd/beta/.NOTES/releases/bartokv0.4.3.md

 - [ ] copy is not hooked up in tree

-- [ ] cp command works properly for files
-- [ ] cp command works properly for folders

 - [ ] sw freaks and app doesn't crash well:
 	- [ ] with dragging a file from one new folder to another new folder
 - [ ] rename file and folder need to be verified
-- [ ] . and .. needs to work properly (as noted)

 - [ ] commits
 	- delete